-- avg_fkey_check_duration (interval) default value = 5 μs; defines the average duration of a foreign key value check; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - > avg_row_delete_log_duration (interval) default value = 10 μs; defines the average duration of a log row deletion; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - avg_row_rollback_duration (interval) default value = 100 μs; defines the average duration of a row rollback; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - fixed_table_rollback_duration (interval) default value = 5 ms; defines a fixed rollback cost for any table belonging to a group; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - fixed_table_with_rollback_duration (interval) default value = 2,5 ms; defines an additional fixed rollback cost for any table that effectively has updates to rollback;
+- avg_fkey_check_duration (interval) default value = 20 μs; defines the average duration of a foreign key value check; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - > avg_row_delete_log_duration (interval) default value = 10 μs; defines the average duration of a log row deletion; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - avg_row_rollback_duration (interval) default value = 100 μs; defines the average duration of a row rollback; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - fixed_dblink_rollback_duration (interval) default value = 4 ms; defines an additional cost for each rollback step when a dblink connection is used; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3).

-- can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - history_retention (interval) default value = 1 mois; it can be adjusted to change the retention delay of rows in the emaj_hist history table (see § 5.3),
+- fixed_table_rollback_duration (interval) default value = 1 ms; defines a fixed rollback cost for any table belonging to a group; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - fixed_step_rollback_duration (interval) default value = 2,5 ms; defines a fixed cost for each rollback step; can be modified to better represent the performance of the server that hosts the database (see § 4.5.3). - history_retention (interval) default value = 1 year; it can be adjusted to change the retention delay of rows in the emaj_hist history table (see § 5.3),

-Below is an example of a SQL statement that defines a retention delay of history table's rows, different from the default value (1 month):
+Below is an example of a SQL statement that defines a retention delay of history table's rows equal to 3 months:

-INSERT INTO emaj.emaj_param (param_key, param_value_interval) VALUES ('history_retention','15 days'::interval);
+INSERT INTO emaj.emaj_param (param_key, param_value_interval) VALUES ('history retention','3 months'::interval);